mshirsekar1/DiamondHacks22/Prizes.md

 </br> _***All team members must be enrolled in a college program and attending their first hackathon_

 🌟 **Best High School Hack**
-4 winners - Smart LED lights
+4 winners - Smart LED Light Strips
 </br> _***All team members must be in high school_

 💡 **Most Creative Idea**